privacytollfree/privacy-manager-documentation/README.md

 remote_ip:  | String, The IP address of the requester

-## Edge Case ##
+## Edge Case And Recommendations ##

 You have setup your webhook after you received a couple request, and you are receiving privacy_request.updated events without their corresponding privacy_request.created.
-You will have to create the privacy_requests now in your system.
-Don't forget you could be receiving multiple privacy_request.updated events, and therefore you will need a locking strategy.
-You may decide to lock on a parent object, or use an upsert if your database supports updating to the values of the latest timestamp signature.

-## Recommendation ##

-If you have a table called service_codes, I would prepoluate those with your service codes from the dashboard.
-Then, when a privacy_request.* gets sent, I would lock for update on your service code record, then find the privacy request or create it.
-If you have found it, check the latest timestamp signature to know if you should update any column.
-Make sure to follow the security protocol to secure your endpoints as describe in the security section.
+I recommend you correct those requests manually, or simply start recording the privacy requests into your system after the ones in transit are done.
+If you need us to send webhooks of all the previousprivacy requests, let us know.

+Sometimes, we can send a privacy_request.updated soon after it was received due to the mp3 being available, and the transcription being available.
+It could happen that it makes it in before the privacy_request.received.
+The simplest solution is to create the privacy request record in your system when receiving privacy_request.received.
+And update the fields based on the timestamp of the privacy_request.updated.
+If you do receive a privacy_request.updated before a privacy_request.received, you can just throw a specific error in your system, PrivacyRequestNotFound, and we will automatically retry that event in 30 minutes if we received anything else than a 200.
+It should not happen often, but if it does you may either have a locking strategy on a parent record like a service code record, use upsert based on latest timestamp, or write out those failed privacy_request.updated event and have a job that will retry them on your own system a few minutes later hoping you have received the privacy_request.received by then.